geotools/geotools/docs/user/tutorial/index.rst

 Welcome to the GeoTools tutorial material.
 These workbooks are provided as part of an introduction to GIS workshop making use of examples from GeoTools and other Java libraries.

-.. sidebar:: OSDC
+.. sidebar:: Geospatial for Java

-  Have you signed up for the `Open Source Developers Conference 2011 <http://osdc.com.au/>`_ Canberra and the `GeoTools Mini Conference <http://osdc.com.au/miniconfs/#geotools>`_?

-  This course will be run on *November 14* and we hope to see you there!
+  If you are working through these tutorials as part of workshop please check with your instructor.
+Many of the download materials should be available on a DVD in order to save time.

 .. toctree::
    :maxdepth: 1